-Using member donations earmarked for the Austen-Related Churches, JASNA helps fund restoration and other projects undertaken by the English churches with ties to Jane Austen and her family.
+Using member donations earmarked for the purpose, JASNA helps fund restoration and other projects undertaken by English churches with ties to Jane Austen and her family.

 Each year JASNA's Churches Committee invites the churches to submit an application for a project grant.
 After evaluating the submissions, the committee makes recommendations for appropriate projects to the JASNA Board of Directors for approval.

 During the evaluation process, the committee looks at and weighs a variety of criteria:

 - How closely is the church tied to Jane Austen?